Jaykul/ChoVersion/ReadMe.md

 "@
 }
 ```

-Simply running `Set-ChoVersion` in that folder will (install and) switch to the specified version of terraform and terragrunt -- assuming they're available in your chocolatey lib folder (or your chocolatey sources).
+Then simply running `Set-ChoVersion` in that folder will (install and) switch to the specified version of terraform and terragrunt -- assuming they're available in your chocolatey lib folder (or your chocolatey sources).

 ### I feel like I should apologize for the odd syntax of that file....